wp-plugins/flyzoo/readme.txt

 ####Features####

-* Get Ready in less than 5 minutes
+* Get started in less than 5 minutes
 * FAST, Facebook-like message delivery with confirmation!
 * User list with realtime Analitycs & Insights for Administrators [New!]
 * Customizable online, offline, welcome and login messages